Artists

 IMG_8356 2.png

-JACKIE SMITH
+JACKIE

 Jackie Smith graduated from Tarleton State University in 1996 with a Bachelor of Science in Agriculture, with an emphasis on Horticulture and Landscape Management.
 In 1996 Jackie created Absolute Accents an accomplished landscaping and landscape art company in Santo, Texas.